ClearAnatomics/ClearMap/README.md

 Acknowlegements
 ===============
-We are very grateful to the Kavli Foundation for supporting this porject.
+We are very grateful to the Kavli Foundation for supporting this project.

 License
 =======